rauldotgit/muffinbot/README.md

 ### :mountain_bicyclist: Continued development

-The bot is currently in development, so it's not currently online, but will be soon using Vultr VPS.
+The bot is still in development, so it's not currently online, but will be soon using Vultr VPS.

 Development wise, the discord.js message event is not the best way of handling requests, which is why at some point this application should be refactored using [Discord Slash Commands](https://discordjs.guide/creating-your-bot/slash-commands.html) instead.